 Purchase does not guarantee entry if the park is temporarily closed due to capacity being reached.

-The Utah State Parks Annual Day-Use Pass allows day-use access to Utah state parks for the individual who purchased it and seven other individuals in the same vehicle.
-Seniors 65 years of age and over may purchase a pass at a discounted rate.
+The Utah State Park Annual Day-Use Pass provides day-use access to Utah state parks for the purchaser and up to seven individuals in the same vehicle.
+Seniors aged 65 and over can obtain this pass at a discounted rate.

-This pass is not valid for Jordan River OHV State Park or This is the Place Heritage Park and does not cover the $2 causeway fee for Antelope Island State Park.
-Camping access and camping discounts are both NOT included in the purchase of this pass.
-Purchase does not guarantee entry if the park is temporarily closed due to capacity being reached.
+The Annual Day-Use Pass does not grant access to Jordan River OHV State Park or This is the Place Heritage Park.
+Additionally, it does not cover the $2 causeway fee for Antelope Island State Park.
+Camping access and camping discounts are not included with the purchase of this pass.
+Purchasing the pass does not guarantee entry if a park is temporarily closed due to reaching its capacity.